DanielL100/Final-Project/README.md

 The weapon is controlled through the observation system.
 For this purpose, state-space controllers were designed that also meet the given control requirements, and they allow for tracking targets and provide a proper tracking error for each axis separately.

 ### Block Diagram of the Complete System

+The complete system implementation is given by the following block diagram:

 <img src="./doc_images/Block_Diagram.png" width="500" alt="Block Diagram of the Complete System" title="Block Diagram of the Complete System" />